oracle/python-oracledb/doc/src/user_guide/installation.rst

     been installed.

   - On Linux, check if the ``LD_LIBRARY_PATH`` environment variable contains the Oracle Client library directory.
-Or, if you are using Oracle Instant Client, a preferred alternative is to ensure that a file in the ``/etc/ld.so.conf.d`` directory contains the path to the Instant Client directory, and then run ``ldconfig``.
+Some environments such as web servers reset environment variables.
+If you are using Oracle Instant Client, a preferred alternative to ``LD_LIBRARY_PATH`` is to ensure that a file in the ``/etc/ld.so.conf.d`` directory contains the path to the Instant Client directory, and then run ``ldconfig``.

 - If you get the error ``DPY-3010: connections to this database server